doulakis/AssociationRules/Readme.md

 In order to run the project you need to create the file: ".mycnf" under the project directory with your credentials (see example "my.cnf" or change the logic for the db connection)

-* This is an extension of code from DBTechNet, UMA HoL (D.A.
-Dervos, May 10, 2019): Association rules in order to retrieve and write the results to MySQL.
+This is an extension of code from "DBTechNet, UMA HoL (D.A.
+Dervos, May 10, 2019): Association rules" in order to retrieve data and write results to MySQL DB.